shaneguignard/gvap_ui/README.md

 Parse Analysis file, and append to a list of objects per frame, where each frame number has an array associated with it which represents each object within the frame.
 Next, the client should extract a list from the analysis of all unique objects in video

-Process file passed to client from webserver frame by frame.
+1. Process file passed to client from webserver frame by frame.
-Collect meta data from video file
+2. Collect meta data from video file
-Collect array of images of objects by ID from video Present 2 images of 2 object IDs selected at random from the list of IDs in the video Record whether images are the same or not from user feedback HTML Form
+3. Collect array of images of objects by ID from video
+4. Present 2 images of 2 object IDs selected at random from the list of IDs in the video
+5. Record whether images are the same or not from user feedback
+6. HTML Form
-Submit to database only if match true
+7. Submit to database only if match is true
   <row id> <id obj1> <id obj2>

 For testing purposes, the training can be accomplished by simply asking the user if any 2 random objects are the same.

 In the future, the backend will present a single ID with 2 objects of uncertainty, and we will be able to use this to present which objects are of interest, rather than being of random choice.

-Video querying
+- Video querying

 The user would like to be able to ask a question about the video, and have a summarized version of the video presented to them.

 This process will be similar to the video training, except that the focus will be on building a new “video” which represents the response to a user based query/ question.

-Collect array of number of objects in each frame of a video Collect “query” from user (User selects number of objects in frame that they are interested in) Filter video frames based on object count in frame Play new “filtered” video by pushing frame ID from array back to it.
+1. Collect array of number of objects in each frame of a video
+2. Collect “query” from user (User selects number of objects in frame that they are interested in)

-Support & Maintenance
-Documentation for future collaborators
-Testing
-Testing Backend
-Currently, at the time of creating this document, the backend was still undergoing development and had not yet been staged in a live running environment.
-For the time being a manual export from example run will be used to test video analysis and object annotations.

-Testing Database
-Testing the database consists of sending a small request to the server and ensuring that some expected data is returned (ie ping connection)

-Testing Frontend
-There are multiple endpoints within the website, each endpoint should be tested for status code HTTP 200
+3. Filter video frames based on object count in frame
+4. Play new “filtered” video by pushing frame ID from array back to it.

+# Concluding Thoughts
+   This project is unfortunately not finished, but to myself or anyone else that forks this repo and would like to continue building out this project, here are some links that I found helpful while I was working on this project.
+It might provide some insights into how certain mechanisms work.

 References and Helpful web sources https://motchallenge.net/instructions/

-To - Do
-Push to project to github
-Focus on documenting the progress that was made Identify challenges in pre-processing video on the client side.
-Get a comparison of 2 objects from the video if possible for video annotation page.
-Pictures of HTML pages ACTUAL for implementation phase Concluding thoughts and recommendations
-Powerpoint presentation
+<li><a href="https://pythonbasics.org/flask-upload-file/">Uploading a file with python and flask</a></li>
+<li><a href="https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Manipulating_video_using_canvas">Manipulating video using HTML5 Canvas</a></li>